South Charleston, West Virginia: Education

 There are six elementary schools in South Charleston: Montrose Elementary, Ruthlawn Elementary, Richmond Elementary, Alum Creek Elementary, Bridgeview Elementary, and Weberwood Elementary.
 The main middle school is South Charleston Middle School (SCMS), which is located on 3rd Ave.
 SCMS houses grades 6–8.
-South Charleston High School (SCHS) is one of eight high schools in Kanawha County.
+South Charleston High School (SCHS) is one of eight high schools in Kanawha County Schools.
 SCHS is located on Eagle Way and houses grades 9–12.
 There are also two colleges located in the city.
 A South Charleston campus for BridgeValley Community and Technical College is located at the former Dow Chemical research facility and the Marshall University – South Charleston Campus is a branch of Marshall University.

 Arts and culture

 South Charleston attractions include Criel Mound (also known as the South Charleston Adena Burial Mound), and the South Charleston Museum.
 The South Charleston Museum is located in the historic LaBelle Theater on D Street, and features a West Virginia Film Series, Open Mic Night, exhibitions, and other events.

 The city is also home to a community center, an ice arena, Little Creek Park, Little Creek Country Club and Joplin Park.

-The Interpretive Center is located at 313 D street and features the Appalachian trail, the Mound, Indian artifacts, arrowheads, chemical history and artifacts, and a Belgium display depicting the first business in South Charleston also Blenko birthday pieces donated by Pearl Watson.
+The Interpretive Center is located at 313 D street and features the Appalachian trail, the Mound, Indian artifacts, arrowheads, chemical history and artifacts, and a Belgium display depicting the first business in South Charleston.